RyuuXS/Reforestation/README.md

-## I invented a new word!
-Plagiarism!
+## When is a door not a door?
+When it's ajar.